Fix Windows 11 Blue Screen of Death Error (BSOD) [2023]

 SYSTEM_SERVICE_EXCEPTION0x3BCorrupted and faulty drivers.

-How to Fix Windows 11 Blue Screen on of Death
+How to Fix Blue Screen on Windows 11

-There are multiple ways to fix the BSOD and you can learn how to fix BSOD error on Windows 11 below.
-Not necessarily, all of them need to work for you as they can occur for many reasons such as hardware or software-related issues.
+There are multiple ways to fix the blue screen error, and you can learn how to fix it below.
+Remember that all of them will not necessarily work for you, as a blue screen can occur for many reasons, such as hardware or software-related issues.

-Follow these methods to fix Windows 11 BSOD blue screen of death error:
+Follow these methods to fix the Windows 11 blue screen of death (BSOD) error:

 1. Restart the Computer

 Before going into the nerve-racking fixes, let’s start with the obvious— system restart.
-If you are lucky, this can fix the BSOD error in Windows 11.
-The good news is almost 60% of the time this will fix the problem and resolve any temporary bugs and glitches generated within the OS.
+If you are lucky, this will fix the blue screen error in Windows 11.
+The good news is almost 60% of the time, restarting will fix the problem and resolve any temporary bugs and glitches generated within the OS.

 2. Boot into Safe Mode & Uninstall Third-Party Software